Lothian Smallbore Shooting Association: The Association's origins, development and purposes are set out here.

 The Midlothian Inexpert was won by J H Purves (Edinburgh Citizens) 197;

 The Midlothian Ladies was won by Miss B Baird (Penicuik) 97.

 The Midlothian (100 yards) won by J G Swanson (Lasswade) 195.

 The Association has no shooting facilities of its own, although up to the mid-1950’s it had (or at least had the use of) an outdoor range in Blackford Glen in Edinburgh (the range referred to above) and many shooters in those days travelled there in the summer evenings by tram and foot (openly carrying their rifles and ammunition – nobody worried about that sort of thing then).
 This range was eventually abandoned after years of trouble and damage caused by vandalism.
 The butts are still visible though.
 In later years the Association’s outdoor competitions were held on Balerno & Currie R.C.’s outdoor range near Balerno and then at Musselburgh R.C.’s range, but, since these ranges became defunct, there has been no outdoor range in Lothian Region and that situation still exists to this day despite efforts by the Management Committee to find a new site.

 If anyone reading this knows of a piece of flat or flattish land approximately 125m long by at least 30m wide, with or without a natural backstop such as a steep hill or a quarry face, within 20 minutes or so of Edinburgh which might be made available for a smallbore range, then please contact the Site Administrator.

 (My thanks to contributor Chris O’Brien for supplying extra information he gleaned from the Scotsman newspaper archives.
-See the Shoulder-to-Shoulder league archive pages for further historical info on that competition.
-If Chris is reading this, please know that I did try to respond to you but your email address bounced.
-Twice.)
+See the Shoulder-to-Shoulder league archive pages for further historical info on that competition.)